Urban Volcano

 Illustration by Börkur Sigurbjörnsson

-A waiter came to my table and asked what he could offer me.
+A waiter came over to my table and asked what he could offer me.
 I pronounced the sentence I had repeated constantly in my mind since opening my eyes this morning.

-“Croissant et café au lait,” I said as confident I possibly could.
+“Croissant et café au lait,” I said as confident as I possibly could.
 Nevertheless the sentence did not sound quite as good when I said it out loud as it had done in my mind all morning.
 The intonation was different.
 Stiffer.
-Out loud, the words flowed like a pile of rocks falling off the back of a truck in pouring rain, but not like the calm brook on a sunny day like I had imagined all morning.
+Out loud, the words flowed like a pile of rocks falling off the back of a truck in pouring rain, but not like the calm brook on a sunny day I had imagined all morning.

 Börkur is an avid storyteller with a keen eye for quirky characters, funny dialogs and vivid scenario descriptions.
 Much of his writing falls within the genre of realistic fiction and his stories are more often than not based on real events in the author’s life.
 Although the tales contain grains of truth, they are melded with fiction, making the reader curious to know the line between reality and fantasy.